 - Developing the breed through pure breeding in the direction of a versatile farming horse, 1920-1973,

-- Using Hannoverian stallions to make the Tori even more universal,
+- Using Hannoverian stallions to make the Tori even more versatile,

 - In the near past, the goal has shifted more towards breeding a lighter riding horse, and the agricultural importance of the Tori has understandably diminished.

 The First Tries